We want to hear what you think HS2 needs to do to be a great design client.

 Keep design at the heart of the programme.
 The need to maintain continuity and protect the customer experience is fundamental.Paul Raindle, Programme Management Consultant

 This approach should manifest itself through a combination of strong leadership and procedures which embed design.
-Pam Alexander, Chair of Cabe at Design Council, called for a “coherent and exciting vision that allows great architecture and design to respond flexibly to people's needs, while delivering the coherence that comes from a single masterplanner of distinction”.
+Pam Alexander, Chair of Design Council Cabe, called for a “coherent and exciting vision that allows great architecture and design to respond flexibly to people's needs, while delivering the coherence that comes from a single masterplanner of distinction”.
 The appointments of design experts at board level and a design champion with a direct line to the chairman to promote this vision are essential.

 Further practical measures were recommended to ensure that the procurement and ongoing review of the project maintain a design-first perspective and that creativity and unique solutions are encouraged.
 Suggestions ranged from open design competitions, to regular consultation with local groups, to a design review system comprised of multiple panels working on both a national and local level.